Nonye2K3/chia/Quick-Start-Guide.md

 # Tips
-Ubuntu 18.04 LTS, 19.xx, Amazon Linux 2, and CentOS 7.7 or newer are the easiest linux install environments.
+Ubuntu 18.04 LTS or newer, Amazon Linux 2, and CentOS 7.7 or newer are the easiest linux install environments.

 UPnP is enabled by default to open port 8444 for incoming connections.